hydephp/develop/docs/digging-deeper/navigation.md

 Let's explore how to customize navigation menus using configuration files:

-- For the main navigation menu, use `navigation` setting in the `hyde.php` config file.
+- For the main navigation menu, use the `navigation` setting in the `hyde.php` config file.
-- For the sidebar, use `sidebar` setting in the `docs.php` config file.
+- For the sidebar, use the `sidebar` setting in the `docs.php` config file.

 When customizing the main navigation menu, use the [route key](core-concepts#route-keys) of the page.
 For the sidebar, you can use either the route key or the [page identifier](core-concepts#page-identifiers).